-The search function on the front page will provide you with both simple and advanced searches, and it is as made self-explanatory and user-friendly as possible.
+The advanced search functions are made as self-explanatory and user-friendly as possible.
 However, if you need help, or wish to see some of the more advanced search possibilities demonstrated, please read Search Tips below.

 A direct link to these is also to be found at the top right in all search pages.

 If you choose not to add any criteria to your search, it will produce the same results as a free text search from the front page.